knu2xs/gtfs-tools/docsrc/gtfs.rst

 The source data used to calculate the Transit Accessibility Index is General Transit Feed Specification (GTFS), made publicly available through the Mobility Database Catalog by contributing public transit agencies.
-Conceived by Portland TriMet, popularized by Google and  and now adopted by the US Department of Transportation (`National Transit Database Reporting Changes, 2022`_), GTFS is a standardized data schema for transit agencies to provide access to information about their services.
+Conceived by Portland TriMet, popularized by Google, and now adopted by the US Department of Transportation (`National Transit Database Reporting Changes, 2022`_), GTFS is a standardized data schema for transit agencies to provide access to information about their services.